-- 365 MC3 and MC5 (1050 and 889 ind.
-50 cm-2).
-For the rest, values are lower than 600 ind.
-50 cm-2).
-The small fraction (63-150 μm) is dominant at all stations contributing with values between 59% (at MC2) and 83% (at MC6) to the total abundances.
-Regarding diversity values, at MC1 and MC7 no significant differences in the H' and J indices are found between the two size fractions (Fig. 6b, c).
-At stations MC2, MC3 and MC6 H' and J values are lower for the >150 μm fraction, whereas the opposite is observed for stations MC4 and MC5, where small size fractions show lower diversity. - 370 In terms of species composition (Fig. 7), the higher diversity of the 63-150 μm fraction at stations MC2 and MC3 is due to the additional presence of Stainforthia feylingi, Spiroplectammina biformis and Textularia torquata.
-However, also at this size fraction, as in the >150 μm one, the fauna at the three inner fjord stations (MC1, MC2, MC3) is largely represented by Elphidium clavatum (juveniles) (16, 30 and 66%, respectively).
-Similarly, juveniles of Cassidulina reniforme are observed in the small fraction at station MC1 (38%).
-At stations MC4 and MC5, the lower diversity of the 63-150 μm fraction is due to - 375 the strong dominance of S. biformis (75 and 65%, respectively), that is nearly absent in the large size fraction.
-At station MC7, the small size fraction is characterised by the presence of juveniles of Cassidulina teretis (11%) and Melonis barleeanus (8%), species that are also present in the >150 μm fraction (5% and 8% respectively).
-These species are accompanied by C. reniforme (21%), and Alabaminella weddellensis (~27%) that are only present in the small size fraction at this site.
+Regarding diversity values, no significant differences are found between H' and J indices in the two size fractions between the

+- inner fjord station MC1 and the outer fjord station MC7 (Fig. 6b, c).
+Stations MC2, MC3 and MC6 present lower H' and J values for the >150 μm fraction whereas the opposite is observed for stations MC4 and MC5.
+In terms of species composition (Fig. 7), diversity is higher in the 63-150 μm fraction at stations MC2 and MC3 because of the additional presence of Stainforthia feylingi, Spiroplectammina biformis and Textularia torquata.
+However, at the three inner fjord stations (MC1, MC2, MC3), Elphidium excavatum subsp. clavatum (juveniles) is still dominant (~16, 30 and 66%, - 380 respectively).
+Similarly, Cassidulina reniforme (juveniles) is still highly dominant (~38%) at station MC1 in the 63-150 μm fraction.
+At stations MC4 and MC5, the lower diversity of the 63-150 μm fraction is due to the strong dominance of S. biformis (~75 and 65% at MC4 and MC5, respectively), that is nearly absent in the large size fraction.
+At station MC7, the small size fraction is characterised by the presence of juveniles of Cassidulina teretis (~11%) and Melonis barleeanus (~8%), species that are also present in the >150 μm fraction (~5% and ~8% respectively).
+These species are accompanied by Globocassidulina - subglobosa (~21% in the 63-150 μm) and Alabaminella weddellensis (~27%) that are only present in the small size fraction.

-380 4.5.2 Agglutinated vs calcareous foraminifera
+4.5.2 Agglutinated vs calcareous foraminifera

 The percentage of agglutinated forms is systematically higher in the entire fraction >63 μ m compared to the >150 μ m at stations MC1 to MC6 (Fig. 8).
 This is explained by the presence of the small-sized agglutinated species Spiroplectammina biformis, and other minor agglutinated species (Cuneata arctica, Textularia torquata, Cribrostomoides sp.).
-Conversely, the outer fjord station MC7 shows the opposite pattern mainly because of the presence in the small fraction of calcareous species that are absent in the >150 μ m size fraction (i.e., Cassidulina teretis, Cassidulina reniforme, Alabaminella weddellensis).
+Conversely, the outer fjord station MC7 shows the opposite pattern mainly because of the presence in the small fraction of calcareous species that are absent in the >150 μm size fraction (i.e. Cassidulina teretis, Globocassidulina subglobosa, Alabaminella weddellensis).